hasiburrahman875/rfbstruavdetv1/README.md

-# rfbstruavdetv1
-Airborne Object Detection from Moving Drones with Receptive Fields Block and Swin Transformer
+# Airborne Object Detection from Moving Drones with Multiple Receptive Fields and Swin Transformer - This is the project repositary for the submission on IROS-25